mstftikir/KN/README.md

 This is a spring boot application, maven used as a build system.

-There are 2 quick alternatives ways to run the app in a Windows PC.
+There are 2 quick alternative ways to run the app in a Windows PC.

 1. CLI
     - Open a terminal in a suitable directory.